 On October 6, 1946, six students were tapped by the President of Bowling Green State University for a secret society unlike any that had come before it.
 Those six students, drawn to the president’s office in the middle of the night, would become known to the students on campus only as SICSIC.

-SICSIC is the oldest active group on campus and with only 6 members each year, is a secret society that few are lucky enough to be tapped for.
+SICSIC is the oldest active group on campus.
+With only 6 members each year, it is a secret society that few are lucky enough to be tapped for.
 The goal of SICSIC is to be the school spirit leaders of BGSU.
-They show up at football games, on campus activities, or even right behind you to photobomb your selfie and are always ready to share their love of BGSU!
+They show up at football games, on-campus activities, or even right behind you to photobomb your selfie and are always ready to share their love of BGSU!